 We participate in international forums such as the United Nations Commission on Crime Prevention and Criminal Justice, United Nations Human Rights Council's Universal Periodic Review process, United Nations Committee on the Elimination of Discrimination against Women and the UNTOC Conference of Parties, to better address and prevent trafficking.

 Australia works collaboratively with other countries to combat human trafficking.
 For example, Australia and Indonesia co-chair the Bali Process on People Smuggling, Trafficking in Persons and Related Transnational Crime.
 Australia's aid program also supports a number of aid projects in the Asia region, including the Australia-Asia Program to Combat Trafficking in Persons.
 More information can be found on the Department of Foreign Affairs and Trade website.

 Interdepartmental Committee on Human Trafficking and Slavery

-The Australian Government is committed to building strong partnerships and chairs the Interdepartmental Committee on Human Trafficking and Slavery (IDC).
+The Attorney-General’s Department is committed to building strong partnerships and chairs the Interdepartmental Committee on Human Trafficking and Slavery (IDC).
 The IDC comprises eleven agencies that provide oversight of Australia's response to human trafficking: